-There is a Resident Assistant on each floor of the residence halls, in strategic locations in Theme Housing, and in the apartments.
+There is a Resident Leader on each floor of the residence halls.
 These upper-class students are trained to assist in developing a community conducive to student growth.
-If you have any problems, your RA may be able to help.
-In addition, each campus residence space has a Resident Director or House Manager who oversees the well-being of the whole building and is also available to assist the residents.
+If you have any problems, your RL may be able to help.
+In addition, each residence space has a Resident Director or House Manager who oversees the well-being of the whole building and is also available to assist the residents.
 The staff members are here to work with the residents in ensuring that the environment of your hall is comfortable and conducive to learning.